The Legal Team

 What Is The Process For Getting A Divorce In Minnesota?

 Getting a divorce in Minnesota involves several steps.
-First, one spouse must file a Petition for Dissolution of Marriage with the court, which outlines the grounds for divorce and any initial requests for property division, child custody and/or spousal support.
-After it’s filed, the petition must be served to the other spouse, who then has an opportunity to respond.
+First, one spouse must serve a Petition for Dissolution of Marriage with the court, which outlines the grounds for divorce and any initial requests for property division, child custody and/or spousal support.
+The petition includes critical information such as:

 If issues remain unresolved, then the case may proceed to trial, where a judge will make the final decisions.
 Once the court approves the agreement or issues a judgment, the divorce is finalized.